perfact/zodbsync/.scratch/layer-aware-record-watch/PRD.md

 - Moves filesystem files from the object's current layer workdir to the target layer workdir.
 - Deletes files from the old layer workdir.
 - Updates `obj.zodbsync_layer` in a ZODB transaction.
-- Recursively processes descendants by default; skips descendants whose `obj.zodbsync_layer` differs from the source layer.
+- Recursively processes descendants by default; skips descendants whose filesystem layer (`fs_pathinfo` result) differs from the source layer.
+Does not use `obj.zodbsync_layer` for skip detection.
 - Does not perform git commits.

 ### `zodbsync copy` command